Bricafio/TextAnalyzer/README.md

    ```
 2. Open the `index.html` file in your browser.

-## 🧾 License
-This project is licensed under the MIT License.
-Feel free to use, modify, and share it.

 ## ⚠️ Disclaimer
 This project was inspired by a challenge from Frontend Mentor.
 The current implementation was created from scratch using only the challenge’s visual guidelines as a reference.
 You can view the original challenge [https://www.frontendmentor.io/challenges/character-counter-znSgeWs_i6](#).